microsoft/fluentui/packages/react-radio/Spec.md

 ## Accessibility

-The Radio component will use the `<fieldset>` native element to provide the default accessibility behaviour of role group.
-This element requires `<legend>` element to be the main label for the Radio group.
+The RadioGroup component will use the `<fieldset>` native element to provide the default accessibility behaviour of role group.
+This element requires `<legend>` element to be the main label for the RadioGroup group.
 This implementation based on the [Grouping Controls](https://www.w3.org/WAI/tutorials/forms/grouping/) examples of Web Accessibility Tutorials (that follow WCAG).

 The Radio items are wrapped in `<span>` element that includes the wrapper of the `<input role="radio">` element and the `<label>` element.